-The SBA funds certain supplemental benefits; for example, pension benefits which exceed the Income Tax Act limits for registered pension plans are paid through this account.
+The SBA funds certain supplemental benefits; for example, pension benefits that exceed the Income Tax Act limits for registered pension plans are paid through this account.
 Certain group benefit coverage has been provided for retired members through this account.
-The availability, type and level of retired member group benefit coverage are contingent upon the availability of funding for such benefits.
+The availability, type and level of retired member group benefit coverage are contingent on the availability of funding for such benefits.

-To the extent retired member group benefits are funded from the SBA (2022: \$28; 2021: \$24), they are funded from current contributions that would otherwise be employer contributions to the IAA and are capped at 1% of pensionable salaries, which equates to 25% of total current member and employer IAA contributions.
+To the extent retired member group benefits are funded from the SBA (2024: \$31 million; 2023: \$29 million), they are funded from current contributions that would otherwise be employer contributions to the IAA and are capped at 1% of pensionable salaries, which equates to 25% of total current member and employer IAA contributions.
 Retired member group benefit costs (shown on the Statement of Changes in Net Assets Available for Benefits) represent group benefit costs paid by the Plan less any premiums paid by retired members.